mavigpimenta/DataStructure/Array/README.md

 - `Exercises/Ex1 to Exercises/Ex9`: Individual exercise classes.

 ## How to run
-To run any of the exercises, use the following command in the terminal:
+If you want to run the exercise outside the menu, use the command below in the terminal:
 ```
 dotnet run Ex1
 ```